 The projects we manage have roadmaps.
 The sprints we deliver have EPICS.
-The business, as usual, works ties into operational goals.
-We have several strategic methods to manage these capabilities and ensure we are getting what we expected.
-Discussing contract deliverables or pipeline value stream rollups all seem pretty straightforward regarding end-state expectations.
-Yet, somehow when we pivot to the concept of source, we don’t have those same methods to measure or capture procurement-based capabilities.
+The business, as usual, work in close partnership with operational goals.
+We have several strategic methods to manage these capabilities and ensure we’re getting what we expected.
+Discussing contract deliverables or pipeline value-stream rollups seems pretty straightforward regarding end-state expectations.
+Yet, somehow, when we pivot to the concept of source, we don’t have those same methods to measure or capture procurement-based capabilities.

 The benefits of sole sourcing are vast.
-You’re going with vendors, you know.
-You’re selecting vendors you trust.
-However, there are many different sourcing approaches when sourcing, whether you’re single sourcing or sole sourcing, or multi-sourcing.
+You go with vendors you know.
+You select vendors you trust.
+However, there are many different approaches when sourcing, whether you’re single or sole sourcing or multi-sourcing.
 Specifically, as we turn to category management, we’re talking about leveraging capabilities across an organization.
 For example, instead of five departments contracting with a vendor five separate times, category management elevates this vendor.
 Category management champions the idea that this vendor requires greater awareness organizationally.
 The simplicity of category management is that we don’t contract five times.
 We only contract once with that vendor.
 The same terms apply to all business units.
-We include these controls to validate that we’re receiving consistent services and getting the performance.
-These uniform contract terms ensure we’re achieving the performance levels we’ve agreed to in the contract.
+We include these controls to validate that we’re receiving consistent services.
+These uniform contract terms ensure that we’re achieving the performance levels we’ve agreed to in the contract.

-Category management elevates your sourcing game so that your procurement teams can operate at a strategic level.
-This cuts off the tactical baggage of messy last-minute contracts and makes our engagements and contracting more deliberate.
+Category management elevates your sourcing game so your procurement teams can operate at a strategic level.
+This cuts off the tactical baggage of messy, last-minute contracts and makes our engagements and contracting more deliberate.

-The greatest challenge when rolling out a category management approach centers around delegation.
-As a leader, you must delegate responsibilities that likely today are performed by resources on your team.
-These responsibilities are not elevated and more strategic and logically belong to the enterprise sourcing and procurement groups.
+The greatest challenge when rolling out a category-management approach centers around delegation.
+As a leader, you must delegate responsibilities that today are likely performed by resources on your team.
+These responsibilities aren’t elevated and strategic, and they logically belong to the enterprise sourcing and procurement groups.
 Empower those groups to be great.
-After all, they are the experts.
-These new responsibilities help them contract more effectively and drive strategic benefits in contracts that affect multi-team.
+After all, they’re the experts.
+These new responsibilities help them contract more effectively and drive strategic benefits in contracts that affect multi-teams.

 Category management needs to negotiate.
 They might not have the experience today, but they’ll get it.
-They have to.
-It doesn’t matter if you’re managing a service business, addressing SAS-type solutions, have sourcing negotiate.
-You’ll experience that not only will you realize better performance; category management will be in a better position to drive SLA compliance and keep better taps on evolving KPIs.
+They must.
+It doesn’t matter if you’re managing a service business or addressing SAS-type solutions.
+Have sourcing negotiate these.
+Not only will you realize better performance, but category management will be in a better position to drive SLA compliance and keep better tabs on evolving KPIs.
 These metrics might be new.
-With this revised category management model, aggregating these metrics will be more straightforward and might include some of the following.
+With this revised category-management model, aggregating these metrics will be more straightforward and might include some of the following:

-- % of spending as a percent of net spend for the department
+- % of spend as a percent of net spend for the department

 - % net spend growth year-over-year